dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Use folders to represent child threads, so they can all be rolled up to the top branch easily.

+Sending in a prompt to the targetted thread with our last known expectation of what that is, so if it changed underneath us, we get an error.

+Store all threads that a backchat session makes inside the backchat folder ?
+Attach metadata about the backchat to each thread.

 What does it mean to send a prompt message now ?
 What about pierce to interact with raw isolates ? how will external services update their files ?  maybe with pierce actions or with just PRs ?